frappe/erpnext/erpnext/docs/user/manual/en/buying/setup/buying-settings.md

 [Click here to know more about defining a Naming Series.](/docs/user/manual/en/setting-up/settings/naming-series.html)

-### 2. Default Supplier Type
+### 2. Default Supplier Group

-Configure what should be the value of Supplier Type when a new Supplier is created.
+Configure what should be the value of Supplier Group when a new Supplier is created.

 ### 3. Default Buying Price List